AhmadIssa0/AhmadIssa0/README.md

 Hi, I'm Ahmad Issa, a Mathematics PhD interested in Data Science and Artificial Intelligence.
 Welcome to my Github!

 Fun facts about me:
+- I love solving problems which combine math and programming.
-- When I was in highschool, I loved to solve mathematical programming problems and achieved a rank of 3 on the popular site [Project Euler](https://projecteuler.net/).
+- In fact, when I was in highschool I achieved a rank of 3 on the popular site [Project Euler](https://projecteuler.net/).
+- I've reads book about and programmed in over a dozen different (sometimes rather esoteric) programming languages.
+- As an example, [here's](https://github.com/AhmadIssa0/JSudokuSolver) a very terse (225 character) sudoku solver I wrote in the somewhat esoteric [J programming language](https://en.wikipedia.org/wiki/J_(programming_language)).
+- The last programming language I learnt was the multi-paradigm language Scala.
+It has changed the way I think about programming.